California to extend cap-and-trade program aimed at advancing state climate goals

 Proponents of the extension say it will give companies certainty over the program's future.
 The state lost out on $3.6 billion in revenues over the past year and a half, largely due to uncertainty, according to a report from Clean and Prosperous California, a group of economists and lawyers supporting the program.
 Some environmentalists say the Trump administration's attacks on climate programs, including the state's first-in-the-nation ban on the sale of new gas-powered cars by 2035, added urgency to the reauthorization effort.

-Assembly Speaker Robert Rivas said the extension balanced the state's ambitious emission-reduction and affordability goals.
-The Democrat called cap and trade “the cornerstone of our climate strategy.”

-But environmental justice advocates opposing the proposal say it doesn't go far enough and lacks strong air quality protections for low-income Californians and communities of color more likely to live near major polluters.
+But a group of environmental justice groups, including the Center on Race, Poverty and the Environment and the California Environmental Justice Alliance, said the bill lacks strong air quality protections for low-income Californians and communities of color more likely to live near major polluters.

-“This really continues to allow big oil to reduce their emissions on paper instead of in real life,” said Asha Sharma, state policy manager at the Leadership Counsel for Justice and Accountability.
+“This year, California’s leaders gutted basic public health and safety protections and took away tools communities need to protect themselves from polluters," they said in a statement.
+"The real failure — and the urgent work ahead — lies in reconciling California’s climate rhetoric to the reality of our communities on the ground.”

 GOP lawmakers criticized the program, saying it would make living in California more expensive.